Maria Feodorovna (Dagmar of Denmark): The anti-German pair

-Maria and her sister Queen Alexandra, who was married to King Edward VII, were anti-German and made no secret of their feelings.
+Maria and her sister Alexandra, who was married to King Edward VII, were anti-German and made no secret of their feelings.
 Born Danish princesses, Maria and Alexandra resented the Prussian annexation of the former Danish territory of Schleswig-Holstein during the Second Schleswig War.
-They deeply hated and distrusted the German Kaiser Wilhelm II, whom Alexandra accused in 1900 of being "inwardly our enemy".
+They deeply hated and distrusted Alexandra's nephew, the German Kaiser Wilhelm II, whom Alexandra accused in 1900 of being "inwardly our enemy".

 Known as the "international anti-German pair", both sisters frequently interfered in the foreign policy of their respective empires, through diplomacy or espionage, in the hope of undermining German interests.
 In 1905, the German Kaiser Wilhelm II wrote to Nicholas II accusing the Tsar's mother of (in collusion with Alexandra and Edward VII) fomenting anti-German sentiment at the Russian court through the diplomat Alexander von Benckendorff.
 The German Kaiser described von Benckendorff as having met secretly with Maria in Copenhagen at the request of Edward VII to discuss strengthening the Anglo-Russian union in an attempt to isolate Germany and curb its growing influence in Asia.